A 12-person DEI task force at Teachers Credit union looks for ways to advance the cooperative’s diversity, equity, and inclusion initiatives.

-All Task Force members serve in management-level roles or higher.
-The group seeks to influence change and start difficult conversations, so the credit union wanted to ensure Task Force members were comfortable in leadership positions and familiar with the credit union’s operations.
+All task force members serve in management-level roles or higher.
+The group seeks to influence change and start difficult conversations, so the credit union wanted to ensure the task force members were comfortable in leadership positions and familiar with the credit union’s operations.

-Tate and her co-chair approve the agenda for the Task Force’s monthly meetings.
-The agenda is influenced by what Task Force members see and hear, but employees at any level of the organization may offer questions or ideas.
+Tate and her co-chair approve the agenda for the task force’s monthly meetings.
+The agenda is influenced by what the task force members see and hear, but employees at any level of the organization may offer questions or ideas.
 Members discuss ideas broadly during meetings, then assign them to subcommittees.
 Subcommittees meet on an as-needed basis and put together more detailed implementation plans.